Mueller pushes back on criticism from lawyer on Russia team

 “The office’s mission was to follow the facts and to act with integrity.
 That is what we did, knowing that our work would be scrutinized from all sides,” he added in the statement.
 “When important decisions had to be made, I made them.
 I did so as I have always done, without any interest in currying favor or fear of the consequences.
 I stand by those decisions and by the conclusions of our investigation.”

-The book by Weissmann, “Where Law Ends,” is the first insider account of the Mueller team’s investigation published by a former prosecutor who was part of it.
+Weissmann’s book, “Where Law Ends: Inside The Mueller Investigation,” is the first insider account of the Mueller team’s investigation published by a former prosecutor who was part of it.
+Weissmann was one of the prosecutors involved in the financial crimes case against former Trump campaign chairman Paul Manafort.

+Weissmann, who before joining the Russia investigation was a veteran Justice Department prosecutor with experience going after mobsters and corporate executives, has lamented in a series of recent news media interviews that the Mueller team did not subpoena the president for an interview or aggressively dig into his finances.

+He also has been critical of the Mueller team’s final report, saying its conclusions were not worded clearly enough, particularly as it relates to what he says were Trump’s efforts to obstruct the investigation.